Optimal velocity fields for instantaneous magnetic field growth: Optimal velocity fields

 Depending on boundary conditions, however, the Poisson operator may potentially be singular.
 For these reasons, we typically choose $0<w<1$.

 Returning to the general case of \cref{PDE2}, we comment on the sign of the constant $\Const$ used to enforce the energy-enstrophy constraint, \cref{energy_enstrophy}.
-Taking $\Const$ to be the unique {\em positive} constant satisfying \cref{energy_enstrophy} yields the maximum possible value of $\dot{M}$ in \cref{Mdot2}, while taking the equivalent negative constant yields the minimum $\dot{M}$.
-Due to the linearity of \cref{Mdot2} in $\uu$, the minimum value of $\dot{M}$ is simply the negative of the maximum value.
-Therefore, in the absence of magnetic diffusion ($\Rm=0$), the solution $\uu=\uopt$ of \cref{PDE2} with $\Const >0$ yields a non-negative growth rate, $\dot{M} \ge 0$.
-For $\Rm > 0$, on the other hand, the maximum of $\dot{M}$ may potentially be negative depending on the relative strength of dissipation, but the solution to \cref{PDE2} is still guaranteed to be the maximizer since the dissipation term in \cref{Mdot2} is {\em independent} of $\uu$.
+Taking $\Const$ to be the unique {\em positive} constant satisfying \cref{energy_enstrophy} yields the maximum possible value of $\Mdot$ in \cref{Mdot2}, while taking the equivalent negative constant yields the minimum $\Mdot$.
+Due to the linearity of \cref{Mdot2} in $\uu$, the minimum value of $\Mdot$ is simply the negative of the maximum value.
+Therefore, in the absence of magnetic diffusion ($\Rm^{-1}=0$), the solution $\uu=\uopt$ of \cref{PDE2} with $\Const >0$ yields a non-negative growth rate, $\Mdot \ge 0$.
+In the presence of magnetic diffusion ($\Rm^{-1} > 0$), the maximal $\Mdot$ may be negative depending on the relative strength of dissipation, but the solution to \cref{PDE2} is still guaranteed to be the maximizer since the dissipation term in \cref{Mdot2} is {\em independent} of $\uu$.